alexandrosnt/Reach/README.md

 Contributions are welcome.
 Bug reports, feature ideas, and pull requests all help.
 If you're picking up a larger feature, open an issue first so we can talk about the approach.

 ## License

-Source-available.
-You can view the code, use it personally, and contribute back.
-Commercial use and redistribution require permission.
-See [LICENSE](LICENSE) for the full terms.
+Licensed under the MIT License.
+This project is free software: you are allowed to use, modify, and redistribute it for personal, academic, or commercial purposes under the terms of the MIT license.
+See the [LICENSE](LICENSE) file for full details.